Crustaceans vs Molluscs (Mollusks)

 What are Mollusks (Molluscs)?

 Phylum Mollusca is the second largest extremely diverse group with more than 110,000 identified species.
 Mollusks live in various type of environments including both aquatic and terrestrial ecosystems.
 The group includes snails, slugs, scallops, clams, octopuses, cuttlefish, oysters, etc. The body size of mollusks vary from microscopic to huge.
 The largest mollusk is the giant squid with the body size of 15 m long and weigh up to about 250 kg.
 The characteristic feature of all mollusks is the presence of mantle, a thick epidermis, which covers the dorsal side of the body.
 Some mollusks have outer calcareous shells, which is secreted by the mantle.
 All the mollusks except cephalopods have muscular foot as the organ of locomotion.
 Other than for locomotion, muscular foot is also used for attachment, food capture, digging, etc. All the organs including excretory, digestive and reproductive organs are found in a visceral mass.
 Trochophore and veliger larval forms are characteristics to mollusks.
-Mollusks like oysters, clams, scallops, muscles, octopuses, and squids are considered as important food sources of humans.
+Mollusks like oysters, clams, scallops, mussels, octopuses, and squids are considered as important food sources of humans.

 What is the difference between Crustaceans and Molluscs (Mollusks )?